 - 1. A system is in place and maintained for recording data in accordance with NTD definitions.
 The correct data are being measured and no systematic errors exist. - 2.
-A system is in place to record data on a continuing basis and the data gathering is an ongoing effort. - 3.
-Source documents are available to support the reported data and are maintained for FTA review and audit for a minimum of three years following FTA's receipt of the NTD report.
+A system is in place to record data on a continuing basis and the data gathering is an ongoing effort. - Source documents are available to support the reported data and are maintained for FTA review and audit for a minimum of three years following FTA's receipt of the NTD report.
 The data are fully documented and securely stored. - 4.
 A system of internal controls is in place to ensure the data collection process is accurate and that the recording system and reported comments are not altered.
 Documents are reviewed and signed by a supervisor, as required. - 5.
-The data collection methods are those suggested by FTA or meet FTA requirements. - 6.
+The data collection methods are those suggested by FTA or otherwise meet FTA requirements. - 6.
 The deadhead miles, computed as the difference between the reported total actual vehicle miles data and the reported total actual vehicle revenue miles data, appear to be accurate. - 7.
 Data are consistent with prior reporting periods and other facts known about OCTA's operations.

-We have performed the procedures described in Attachment 1 of this report, which were agreed to by OCTA and the FTA and specified in the declarations section of the 2019 Policy Manual, solely to assist you in evaluating whether OCTA complied with the standards described above and that the information included in the NTD report FFA-I0 form for the year ended June 30, 2019, is presented in conformity with the requirements of the Uniform System of Accounts and Records and Reporting System; Final Rule, as specified in 49 CFR part 630, Federal Register, January 15, 1993 and as presented in the 2019 Policy Manual.
+We have performed the procedures included in the declarations section of the 2022 NTD Policy Manual and described in Attachment 1 of this report for the year ended June 30, 2022 solely to assist you in evaluating whether OCTA complied with the standards described above and that the information included in the NTD report FFA-I0 form for the year ended June 30, 2022, is presented in conformity with the requirements of the Uniform System of Accounts and Records and Reporting System; Final Rule, as specified in 49 CFR part 630 and as presented in the 2022 NTD Policy Manual.
 OCTA's management is responsible for OCTA's compliance with those standards and the accuracy of the FFA-10 form.
-The sufficiency of these procedures is solely the responsibility of OCTA and FTA.
-Consequently, we make no representation regarding the sufficiency of the procedures described in Attachment 1 either for the purpose for which this report has been requested or for any other purpose.